tuupola/slim-jwt-auth/README.md

 ## Install

 Install develelopment version for Slim 3 using [composer](https://getcomposer.org/).
+If you have Slim 3 installed composer will automatically choose correct version.

 ``` bash
 $ composer require slim/slim:~3.0@dev